 Exploring new places in New Zealand and visiting different parts of the world is an exciting experience.
 Your hearing aids are an extension of you, so don’t be afraid to take them along with you when you take off on your next adventure.

 Yes, you can fly while wearing hearing aids.
-Some hearing aids even have a flight mode option to turn off wireless features.
-It is recommended that you activate flight mode on your hearing aids the same way you would with your mobile phone.
 If you have rechargeable hearing aids, remember to pack your charger and hearing aids in your carry-on luggage.
 Check with your airline ahead of flying if you have Lithium-ion rechargeable hearing aids so you can pack these safely.

 Yes, you can go through aiport security with your hearing aids on.
 It is a good idea to let security staff know you are wearing them.
 Depending on the type of hearing aid, you may get flagged for additional screening.
 If you're not wearing your hearing aids, make sure not to place them on the conveyor belt or in the plastic bins.
 Doing so can generate electrical charge that could damage your hearing aids.